sbendarsky/Python-System-Monitor/README.md

 <!-- TO-DO Section -->
 ### To Do:
-* Add historical CPU and memory usage data over different time periods.
+* Add historical CPU and memory usage data over different time periods.✕
-* Improve the HTML/CSS of the monitoring dashboard for a more user-friendly and visually appealing interface.
+* Improve the HTML/CSS of the monitoring dashboard for a more user-friendly and visually appealing interface. ✓
-* Set up Docker for the application to enable easy deployment and management.
+* Set up Docker for the application to enable easy deployment and management. ✓
-* add a login page to the application to allow multiple users to access the monitoring dashboard.
+* add a login page to the application to allow multiple users to access the monitoring dashboard. ✓
 * Add a dark mode option to the monitoring dashboard. ✓
-* Add a feature to allow users to download the historical data as a CSV file.
+* Add a feature to allow users to download the historical data as a CSV file. ✕
-* Add database functionality to the application to store historical data.
+* Add database functionality to the application to store historical data.✕

 <!-- Getting Started Section -->